Delhi LG visits Yamuna Biodiversity Park, interacts with DU students on World Environment Day | Law-Order

 Delhi LG visits Yamuna Biodiversity Park, interacts with DU students on World Environment Day

-Exhorted the young minds to own up their city and participate as equal stakeholders in the efforts to clean Delhi and rejuvenate its ecology and environment, Saxena said in a tweet.Earlier in the day, he said there should be concern about waste and sewer management, e-waste and water conservation.On WorldEnvironmentDay, let us join hands to preserve and protect Mother Earth
+The LG also stressed upon the need to explore the possibility of using the water conserved and recharged by the parks for augmenting the city supply with the aim of making Delhi self sufficient, the statement added.He also visited a Sewage Treatment Plant in Nehru Park in Chanakyapuri and a Rain Water Harvesting site in the NDMC area.Earlier in the day, he said there should be concern about waste and sewer management, e-waste and water conservation.On WorldEnvironmentDay, let us join hands to preserve and protect Mother Earth

 - Country: